 More than half of Victoria's Secret panty reviews are from straight men

-These are men who claim to be straight.
-Men who say their female partners love to share the same pairs of panties.
-Men who say the comfort, style and support of this skimpy lady lingerie meets all their manly needs.
+These are straight men who love to wear women's panties.
+Men who say they have girlfriends or wives who love sharing lingerie.
+Men who say the comfort, style and support of this skimpy lady lingerie meet all their manly needs.

-Dozens of calls to Victoria’s Secret media and public relations ended with company representatives claiming they couldn’t answer our questions.
-Most external communications members insisted I had the wrong number, then sent the rest of my calls to voicemail.
-The most direct response received was from a cagey representative named Brooke, who said that because of the angle of the article, “no one was available to talk at this time.”
-All emails also went ignored.
+Spokespeople claimed they couldn’t answer any questions, or insisted I had the wrong number, then sent the rest of my calls to voicemail.
+The most direct response was from a cagey representative who said that because of the angle of the article, “No one was available to talk at this time.”
+All emails went unanswered.

 Although Victoria’s Secret corporate bigwigs refuse to acknowledge this surprising online trend, its retail employees are much more open about the company’s customers, products and marketing.